Bream Bay: One Tree Point

 One Tree Point, once considered part of Ruakākā, has peeled away from the Ruakākā township as it begins to grow.
 Along with its off-spring area of Takahiwai, they are positioned along Whangārei Harbour.
 One Tree Point is a fast-growing community catering to the lifestyle blocks of the northern Bream Bay area.
 One Tree Point is made up of One Tree Point, Marsden Cove, Takahiwai and the eastern blocks of Marsden Point.
-Access is by the Port Marsden road via Ruakaka or by marine access.
+Access is by the Port Marsden road via Ruakākā or by marine access.

 Waipu

 Waipu is the south-most and largest township.
 It features a variety of attractions ranging from surf beaches, caves, waterfalls to memorable dining.
 Waipu is fast gaining international immigrants and is seen to be Bream Bay's only chance at a kept rural community, with the socioeconomic growth been delivered by Ruakaka and One Tree Point.
 Access is gained from State Highway 1 or through back roads from Maungaturoto or Wellsford.

 Waipu is situated up the river from the coast, at the last navigable place for larger boats.
 The Waipu Boat Club is now situated at the place where boats used to unload when the coast and river were the main transport links.
-However it has strong coastal links with Waipu Cove 8 km away and Uretiti Beach 5 km away.
+However, it has strong coastal links with Waipu Cove 8 km away and Uretiti Beach 5 km away.
 Settled by Highland Scots immigrants under the charismatic Rev Norman McLeod in the 1850s, it still has a strong Scottish tradition with its own pipe band, and the Waipu Museum telling the story of the migration.